feportoa/submerch/README.md

 # How to set up the project

-- Install Node.js and npm
+- Install Node.js (version 18.20.4 OR version 18 LTS) and npm
 - Install dependencies
 - Install postgresql
-- Set up data in postgresql
+- Set up data in postgresql:
+    - CREATE ROLE submerch WITH LOGIN PASSWORD 'submerchAdmin';
+    - CREATE DATABASE submerch OWNER TO submerch;

 ## The files